All Procedures

 Length

-Approximately 30 minutes to one hour.
+Approximately 30 minutes to 1 hour.

 Anesthesia